Lithirabudvin/Network-Design/README.md

-# University Network Design: Backbone & Departmental Implementation
+# University & Department Network Design in Cisco Packet Tracer

-This project outlines the design and implementation of a robust and scalable network infrastructure for the University of Moratuwa (UOM) and, specifically, the Electronic and Telecommunication Engineering (ENTC) Department.
-Leveraging Cisco Packet Tracer, this solution focuses on high availability, efficient routing, and simplified device management.
+This project demonstrates the implementation of a robust and scalable network infrastructure for a university campus backbone and a specific department (ENTC), designed and simulated using Cisco Packet Tracer.
+The design emphasizes connectivity, routing efficiency, and automated IP address management.

 ---